 This is just what it sounds like.
-Choose one part of your freezer and completely empty all of the food onto the floor (it won’t thaw out fast enough to do any harm), your counter, or in a cooler.
-Keep a trash can close by and toss anything that is old and looks or smells weird.
+Choose one part of your freezer and completely empty all of the food onto the floor (it won't thaw out fast enough to do any harm), your counter, or in a cooler.
+Keep a trash can close by and toss anything that's old and looks or smells weird.
 You’ll also want to toss out those rare things you’ll never use.
-You know, the things that you have no idea why you would’ve kept them, like a tablespoon of cream cheese from who the heck knows when.
-Seriously, what would I have done with a tablespoon of cream cheese?!
+You know, the things that you have no idea why you would've kept them, like a tablespoon of cream cheese from who the heck knows when.
+Seriously, what would we have done with a tablespoon of cream cheese?!

 CLEAN YOUR FREEZER

 There's bound to be weird crumbs and sticky stuff when it comes to storing food.
 We all have it.
 And let's hope no one ever judges us by the toxic crud in the bottom of our freezer.